The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Comparison of Methods for Ecological Inference

-Recall that Eq.~\ref{eq-cef}, reproduced below, makes no assumptions beyond CAR: Thus, if \(f(\vb Z_g)\) could be estimated, then following the identification result in Proposition~\ref{prp-id}, we could estimate \(\vbg\beta\) without any additional assumptions.
-We have already discussed modeling \(f(\vb Z_g)\) as linear in \(\vb Z_g\), but this is a strong and likely unrealistic assumption.
-Instead, we can expand \(\vb Z_g\) into a rich basis \(\Phi(\vb Z_g)\), such as splines, interactions, or trees.
-Well-developed statistical theory establishes that if the basis expansion \(\Phi\) is rich enough, and grows richer as the sample size increases, then \(f(\vb Z_g)\) can be consistently estimated \emph{nonparametrically} \citep[see, e.g.][]{shen1994convergence}.
+Recall that Eq.~\ref{eq-cef}, reproduced below, always holds once CAR is satisfied with covariates \(\vb Z\): Thus, if \(f(\vb Z_g)\) could be estimated, then following Proposition~\ref{prp-id}, we could estimate \(\vbg\beta\) without any additional assumptions.
+We now relax the linearity-on-covariates assumption by expanding \(\vb Z_g\) into a rich basis \(\Phi(\vb Z_g)\), such as splines, interactions, or trees.\footnote{The \texttt{bases} package \autocite{bases} provides a convenient way to incorporate such preprocessing steps within the ecological inference procedure.} Well-developed statistical theory establishes that if the basis expansion \(\Phi\) is rich enough, and grows richer as the sample size increases, then \(f(\vb Z_g)\) can be consistently estimated \emph{nonparametrically} \autocite[see, e.g.][]{shen1994convergence}.

 In practice, this involves picking a specific basis expansion \(\Phi\), interacting the expanded \(\Phi(\vb Z_g)\) with \(\bar{\vb X}_g\), as in Eq.~\ref{eq-cef-lin}, and then regressing \(\bar Y_g\) on these terms.
+Linear-in-covariates is then one out of many possible functional forms.
 The large number of terms in the basis expansion \(\Phi\) means that ordinary least squares will likely overfit, or be unable to be fit at all.
-A ridge penalty is therefore recommended.
-The value of the penalty can be automatically selected by leave-one-out cross-validation, for which a closed-form expression exists for ridge regression.
+A penalized regression is therefore recommended.
+The value of the penalty can be selected by leave-one-out cross-validation, for which a closed-form expression exists for ridge regression.